 Janet couldn’t believe her ears, “let me get this straight.
 Jagathy gets captured and rather than rescuing him, you all are just going to replace him?
 Don’t you have any sense of loyalty?”

-The Director of Defense shook his head, “You all saw how ruthless Mukesh and his men are, the way they cut down all of those warriors.
-Mukesh wouldn’t allow Jagathy to live.”
+Robert shook his head, “You all saw how ruthless Mukesh and his men are, the way they cut down all of those warriors.
+Mukesh wouldn’t have allowed Jagathy to live.”

 Andrea laughed cynically, “I’ll tell you what’s really going on here Janet.
 This is nothing more than a power grab.
 You all sat by and did nothing to help Jagathy, when he was under attack in the chapel, because you wanted him to be defeated.
 You greedy…”